RoelofSetsFire/data-processing-1/13 Design/30 Design 3/10 Content.md

 This is an individual assignment and will be graded pass/fail.

 Write a short design critique (one page) of the following visualization:

-[Confluence by Harshawardhan Nene and Kedar Vaidya].
+* [Confluence by Harshawardhan Nene and Kedar Vaidya].

 Use the provided list of questions/points [critique.pdf] to help you structure your critique.

-[Confluence by Harshawardhan Nene and Kedar Vaidya]:  http://iibh.apphb.com/
-[critique.pdf]: critique.pdf

 ##  Problem 2: Rainbow color map
 This is an individual assignment and will be graded pass/fail.

-Find a rainbow color map visualization on the web.
+Find a rainbow color map visualization on the web (see [Reading4] for reference).
 Please include a screenshot and link of the visualization.
 Briefly summarize its intended objective and audience.
 Does it fail to successfully convey information?
 If so, why?
 Is there a good reason for this specific visualization to use a rainbow color scheme?

 # Submit
 * Submit a single pdf document containing your answers to problem 1 & 2.
 * Your answers can be either in English or in Dutch, whichever you prefer.
 * This is an indivisual assignment and will be graded pass/fail.

+[Confluence by Harshawardhan Nene and Kedar Vaidya]:  http://iibh.apphb.com/
+[critique.pdf]: critique.pdf
+[Reading4]: /reading/reading-4